CSNG-MFF/mozaik/README.rst

 Now you can install in this protected environment all other dependencies::

-  pip install --upgrade distribute pip install numpy scipy mpi4py matplotlib quantities lazyarray interval Pillow imagen param parameters neo pynn
+  pip install --upgrade distribute pip install numpy scipy mpi4py matplotlib quantities lazyarray interval Pillow imagen param parameters neo cython pynn

 Now we can install *Nest* (always in the virtual environment):